 Finally, Broken Inc. paid all its debts, and it has a $500 surplus.
 Don’t you think it is time to pay back your parents’ loan?

 How to Balance a Balance Sheet: Balancing Things Out

 You proudly walk toward your parents’ house.
 In a week things have changed.
 You grew up and learned the lesson.
 It is time to repay your parents.
 You get into the house.
 Your mother is in the kitchen.
 She is cooking for you.

 You sit at the dinner table and announce to your parents that you found a job.
 Therefore, you give them back the $500 they borrowed you.
 Broken Ink is 100% yours now!
 You are your own master.
 Let’s see how to record the last:

 As you can see we debited the Parents’ Loan (liability) to show its decrease.
 On the other side, we credited the Broken Inc. Pocket account (asset) to show its decrease.

-Thisonly affected the balance sheet.
+This balance sheet.
 In fact, the left side of the t-entry zeroed out the loan.
-The right side of the t-entry resulted in a $500 decrease of the same account.
+The right side of the t-entry resulted in a $500 decrease in the same account.only affected the

 The income statement was unaffected.
 In short, Broken Inc. has $500 in cash, which are all yours, since those are accumulated .
 Congratulations!